How can I take a Pass/Fail course?

 Departments and programs may designate configurations of courses that will constitute a minor (or minors) for that department, program, or major.

 Students may not self-design a minor.

 Faculty may design interdepartmental minors in those areas of the curriculum in which a major is not offered.

 A course may count toward a student's major or minor, but not toward both.
 A course counted toward one minor may not be counted toward an additional minor.

 After BannerWeb registration has ended, students must add courses using green add cards signed by the instructor of the course and the student's adviser, if needed.
 The deadline for turning in add cards to the Registrar is the end of the second week of classes, or the third day of Winter term.

 Students can drop a course via Banner Web any time during the registration process up to the end of the Add period.
 After the add period has ended, students can still drop a course using a yellow drop card, signed by the instructor and adviser up to the end of the fifth week of classes.

-See our sidebar for specific dates.
+See the Registrar's Office sidebar (go/registrar) for specific dates.